xndrmcw/welcome/content/post/heartrate_viz/index.md

 ---
+## The graph below is interactive!
+Mouse over some points to see what my heartrate was, and at what time.

+<iframe width="675" height="500" frameborder="0" scrolling="no" src="//plotly.com/~alexandermcw/1.embed"></iframe>

-## Thanks for checking out my second post!
-Look further below for an interactive version of this graph.
+### Thanks for checking out my second post!

-They say it's easy to make visualizations, but it's really hard to make them **good**, let alone ***great***!
-That being said, I think this one isn't half bad!
-It pretty clearly illustrates what it's supposed to, it's not particularly bulky.
+It's pretty easy to make visualizations, but it's really hard to make them **good**, let alone ***great***.
+That being said, I think this one isn't half bad for a near first attempt at fitness data!
+It pretty clearly illustrates what it's supposed to, and it's not particularly bulky.
 You might argue that using a scatterplot for heartrate is weird, but I really like being able to mouse over the individual points.

-This graph, surprisingly, was a bit of a force to get together.
+The above graph was, perhaps surprisingly, a bit of a force to get together.
 I'll walk through the steps I had to take to get to this point below!
 Even though there were some obstacles, it was a blast, and I recommend it to anyone looking to create a fun little viz project.

-## The graph below is interactive!
-Mouse over some points to see what my heartrate was, and at what time.

-<iframe width="675" height="500" frameborder="0" scrolling="no" src="//plotly.com/~alexandermcw/1.embed"></iframe>

 So, before you say it, I know!